Hey ALGEBRA Students, Don’t Let Negative Exponents Get You Down!

 can keep reminding and drilling the idea that negative exponents and negative numbers are not the same things.
 Negative exponents mean the reciprocal of the original number.

 Did you or your child struggle in math last year?
 Get yourself on the right track by hiring a weekly home algebra tutor at the start of the school year!
-A Plus In Home algebra tutors offers tutoring for all subjects including basic algebra in Huntington Beach, Newport Beach, Sunset Beach, and throughout Orange County.
+A Plus In Home algebra tutor offers tutoring for all subjects including basic algebra in Huntington Beach, Newport Beach, Sunset Beach, and throughout Orange County.

 A great home algebra tutor in Huntington Beach can help increase your comprehension and your test scores.